Vaccination and religion: Congregation of Universal Wisdom

-The Congregation of Universal Wisdom, a religion based on belief in chiropractic spinal adjustments and Universal Intelligence, forbids vaccinations.
-The New York Times covered the Congregation of Universal Wisdom and noted that many families have used these religious memberships to avoid vaccination requirements.
+The Congregation of Universal Wisdom, an American religious movement based on belief in chiropractic spinal adjustments and Universal Intelligence, forbids vaccinations, surgerie, medicine, and any intrusive treatment as sacrilege.
+In 2015, its co-founder, chiropractor Walter P. Schilling said the group had 11,600 members worldwide.
+Schilling has described the movement as being about keeping the body pure and said that western medicine is paganism.
 In a court case citing the Congregation of Universal Wisdom, Turner v.
 Liverpool Cent.
-School, the United States District Court in New York affirmed the permissibility of claiming religious exemption from vaccination on the basis of such membership.
+School, the United States District Court for the Northern District of New York affirmed the permissibility of claiming religious exemption from vaccination on the basis of such membership.
+The New York Times covered the Congregation of Universal Wisdom and noted that many families have used these religious memberships to avoid vaccination requirements and that joining only required writing a letter and paying $1; renouncing other religious is not required.